f5devcentral/f5-automation-config-converter/Documentation.md

 ```

-This UCS file is put in the same directory from which we are running the container.
-In the following example, we are running the container from a Windows machine:
+This UCS file is put in the same directory from which we are running the container, which in the following example, is running on a Windows machine:

+For more information on command line usage, see the *ACC command line options:* section above.

 ```
-C:\Users\jordan\Desktop\acc\dist>docker run --rm -v %cd%:/app/data f5-appsvcs-acc:1.2.0 -o data/output.json -u data/acc.ucs  -v /Custom/testaccVip -a Appl -t Ten --summary
+C:\Users\jordan\Desktop\acc\dist>docker run --rm -v %cd%:/app/data f5-as3-config-converter:1.2.0 -o data/output.json -u data/acc.ucs  -v /Custom/testaccVip -a Appl -t Ten --summary
 8 BIG-IP objects detected total
 6 BIG-IP objects recognized by AS3
 8 BIG-IP objects supported by acc